National Shooting Centre: 1990s–present

-The NSC is also the location of Army Operational Shooting Competition, in which members of the British army compete for the Queen's Medal.
+The NSC is also the location of Army Operational Shooting Competition, in which members of the British army compete for the King's Medal.

 Ranges

 The National Shooting Centre has a number of ranges to cater for differing firearms and shooting disciplines.

 Short Siberia

 Short Siberia is situated furthest away from the main Camp area on the far side of Century Range.
-It is a rifle range with 27 x 100 yard targets and 9 x 200 yard targets.
+It is a rifle range with twenty-seven 100 yd targets and nine 200 yd targets.